 BIO 420 Senior Paper (1) Development of a thesis which examines one topic in biology from a Christian worldview contrasted with a secular worldview.
+Both written paper and oral presentation required.
 Grade of C- or better required for graduation.
 Every semester, limited enrollment.
 Prerequisite: biology major, senior status.

 BIO 421 Genomics (3) The course will be an in depth exploration of contemporary genomics.
 This newly emerging field studies the structure, content and evolution of genomes.
 The analysis of gene regulation at the genome level (transcriptome) is also emphasized.
 The related disciplines of bioinfomatics and computational biology will be integrated into the course.
 Applications will focus on the discovery of disease gene alleles and the analysis of genetic determinism in relation to a Biblical anthropology of humaness.
 Course format will include lectures, critical reading of current research articles and discovery based learning.
 Spring semester, alternate years.
-Prerequisites: BIO 226 and BIO 319.
+Prerequisites: BIO 319 and BIO 326.

 BIO 422 Neuroscience (4) The course will teach the electrophysical, cellular, and molecular basis of neuronal signaling.
 This will serve as the foundation for understanding the neuroscientific bases of thought, mood, learning, memory, and selected diseases.
 The student will also be challenged to integrate current neuroscientific knowledge with their ethical, philosophical, and theological views of human nature.
 In the laboratory, the student will perform experiments in electrophysiology using crayfish neuron and muscle preparations.
 Three hours lecture and three hours laboratory per week.
 Fall semester, alternate years.
-Next offered, Fall 2009.
-Prerequisites: BIO 226, BIO 319 and PHY 181.
+Next offered, Fall 2011.
+Prerequisites: BIO 319, BIO 326 and PHY 181.